linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 07 - Import Tariffs and Dumping.md

 foreign firm will indeed sell to the home market. $^{18}$  Suppose that imports are  $(\mathrm{z}_1 - \mathrm{y}_1)$ , and these reduce the home price to  $\mathfrak{p}_1$ .
 This brings a rise in global welfare of the area shown (the top triangle of this area is consumer surplus in the importing country, and the remainder is profits of the foreign exporter), but a loss in global welfare due to added transport costs shown by the rectangle.
 A similar diagram would apply in the foreign country.
 The relative sizes of these areas are ambiguous, so we do not know whether trade raises or lowers global welfare.

 However, with free entry of firms in both countries, Brander and Krugman argue that global welfare necessary improves due to free trade.
-The welfare function with multiple firms is  $\mathrm{W(p,L + tm + N\pi)}$ , where  $\pi$  is the profits of each home firm, but with profits equal to zero this becomes  $\mathrm{W(p,L + tm)}$ .
+The welfare function with multiple firms is  $\mathrm{W(p,L +tm +N\pi)}$ , where  $\pi$  is the profits of each home firm, but with profits equal to zero this becomes  $\mathrm{W(p,L +tm)}$ .
 Furthermore, comparing autarky and free trade we have zero tariff revenue in each case, so welfare is just  $\mathrm{W(p,L)}$ .
 Thus, welfare will rise going from autarky to free trade if and only if the import price falls.
 Brander and Krugman argue that this is indeed the case: with import competition, prices unambiguously fall, so welfare in both countries improves.
 The fall in prices is also reflected in a fall in average costs (since price equals average costs from zero profits), which implies the output of each firm increases going from autarky to free trade.
 So similar to the monopolistic competition model of chapter 5, we have that trade brings gains due to the exercise of economies of scale.
 But unlike the monopolistic competition model, these gains come despite the fact that trade is intrinsically wasteful due to the homogeneous product and transportation costs.

 # Impact of Anti-Dumping Duties